roedesh/django-xfeed/README.md

         'xfeed',
     )

-2. Run `python manage.py migrate` to create the polls models.
+2. Run `python manage.py migrate` to create the xfeed's models.

 4. Start the development server and visit http://127.0.0.1:8000/admin/ to create a poll (you'll need the Admin app enabled).